loominatrx/useful-roblox-resources/README.md

 - [How to use ProfileService + ReplicaService](https://devforum.roblox.com/t/1464984)
   > I encourage you to read this one.
 It's really useful if you are developing big project that has inventory system or such.
 - [Saving player data to MongoDB Atlas in the cloud.](https://devforum.roblox.com/t/632977)
   > If you don't want to use DataStore as your saving method, you can read this tutorial.
 Since it's saved to MongoDB, you can use those data for other purposes too!
 For example: making a Discord bot dedicated for your game.
-Do note that if you have a large game, the costs of your MongoDB database might increase.
+Do note that if you have a game with large playerbase, the costs of your MongoDB database might increase.
 - [How to export Roblox rig to Blender, and import animation from Blender to Roblox](https://devforum.roblox.com/t/34729)
 - [F3X Basics Tutorial by bigranny000](https://www.youtube.com/watch?v=O6LUmU9vtKk) (old tutorial that is still good)
 - [Getting Started with F3X](https://www.youtube.com/watch?v=3VRVS4Me5kQ)